jarokaz/Azure_AI_Infrastructure/Labs/Lab00-Setup/readme.md

 # Environment set up

-## Required pre-requisites
+## Configure Azure Data Science Virtual Machine
 To participate in the workshop you need a workstation with  `ssh`, `git`, text editor, the latest version of `Azure CLI 2.0`, and `azcopy`.

 You can install these components on Windows, MacOS, or Linux.

 For the purpose of the workshop we will use Azure Data Science VM as an attendee workstation.
+The instructor will guide you through the provisioning process.

 Azure Data Science Virtual Machine comes with the required pre-requistes installed.
-However; to make sure that you have the latest version of `azure-cli` and `azcopy` we recommend to do the fresh installs.
+However; to make sure that you have the latest version of `azure-cli` and `azcopy` we recommend to do fresh installs.

 To install `azure-cli`
 ```